jfrogren/old-bibnotes/settersten-jr2016.md

 ### Ageism and Age Stereotypes

-Ageism and age stereotypes = ""common images or perceptions of people of different ages, and their physical, psychological, and social characteristics.
+Ageism and age stereotypes = "common images or perceptions of people of different ages, and their physical, psychological, and social characteristics.
 Through these images and perceptions, age enters into and shapes everyday social interaction, affecting the expectations and evaluations of the individuals involved in those exchanges."
 [14]

 Stereotype embodiment theory (SET) - states that "individuals  internalize age stereotypes throughout life, and that stereotypes can exist outside of an individual's awareness, being reinforced whenever an individual's lived experience matches the stereotype and manifest psychologically, behaviorally, and psychologcally" [14] - Jfr med "sociala representationer" - hur matchar de med varandra?